2007 Bihar flood: Impact

 At least 4,822 villages and 10,000,000 hectares of farm land were affected.
 About 29,000 houses were destroyed and 44,000 houses were damaged by the floods.
 Thousands of people were shifted to places of safety, including relief camps.

 Response

-The United Nations described the flood, the worst to occur in the living memory of Bihar.
+The United Nations described the flood as the worst to occur in the living memory of Bihar.